-Transarticular C1-2 screws require anatomic reduction intraoperatively to avoid complications of vertebral artery injury, neurologic deficit, or inadequate bony purchase.
+Transarticular C1-2 screws require anatomic reduction intraoperatively to avoid complications of vertebral artery injury, neurologic deficit or inadequate bony purchase.
 A precise drill trajectory is critical and is performed under biplanar fluoroscopic imaging or the use of a navigation system.
-These screws are potentially the most dangerous screw because of the potential for vertebral artery injury.^{17,18} They may be contraindicated if anomalous vertebral artery anatomy exists; pronounced thoracic kyphosis inhibiting drill angle or proper C1-2 reduction is not feasible.
+These screws are potentially the most dangerous screw because of the potential for vertebral artery injury.
+They may be contraindicated if anomalous vertebral artery anatomy exists, pronounced thoracic kyphosis inhibiting drill angle or proper C1-2 reduction is not feasible.
 This technique is technically demanding and has had variable vertebral artery injury rates reported in the literature.
-Wright and colleagues17 have reported a 4% risk of injury.
-If vertebral artery injury does occur, the screw has to be placed across the joint and a postoperative angiogram is obtained.
-The surgeon should not drill across the contralateral joint if one vertebral artery is compromised.
+Wright et al. have reported a 4% risk of injury.
+If vertebral artery injury does occur, place the screw across the joint and obtain an angiogram postoperatively.
+Do not drill across the contralateral joint if one vertebral artery is compromised.